Master's of Research (MRes) in Molecular Science and Engineering

 Once a common basis has been achieved, you will engage in advanced modules cutting across engineering and natural sciences, such as:

-- Molecular Systems Design for Sustainability - to tackle complex design problems, including optimisation, machine learning, and the relation between experiments, models and design.
+- Designing Molecular Systems for Sustainability - to tackle complex design problems, including optimisation, machine learning, and the relation between experiments, models and design.
 Computer-aided approaches.

 - Manufacturing Processes - including principles of operation, performance, conceptual design, scale-up/scale-out and the role of a molecular level description.